whiffee/Outline_of_Differential_Equations/README.md

 Chapter24 Solutions of Linear ODEs by Laplace Transforms
 Chapter25 Solutions of Linear Systems by Laplace Transforms
 Chapter26 Solutions of Linear ODEs by Matrix Methods
+Chapter27 Power Series Solns of Linear Equations with Variable Coefficients